tasket/wyng-backup/README.md

 #### arch-init

-Initialize a new archive on a mounted drive...
+Create a new archive on a mounted drive...
 ```

 wyng arch-init --dest=file:/mnt/backups/archive1

 ```

-Initialize a new archive with stronger compression on a remote system...
+Create a new archive with stronger compression on a remote system...
 ```

 wyng arch-init --dest=ssh://user@example.com --compression=zstd:7